monkdbofficial/monk-documentation/documentation/03_Provisioning_MonkDB_Docker_Image.md

 $ docker ps
 ```

-If the container is listed there, it means container is running successfully.
+If you get an output, it means MonkDB's container is running successfully.
+An empty output means the container has exited.
+Check the logs and observe the reason for exit, and make corrective actions.

 ---